ebi-pf-team/interproscan-docs/docs/OutputFormats.rst

     database method (e.g. 3.1E-52)
 10. Status - is the status of the match (T: true)
 11. Date - is the date of the run
-12. (InterPro annotations - accession (e.g. IPR002093) - optional
+12. InterPro annotations - accession (e.g. IPR002093)
-    column; only displayed if -iprlookup option is switched on)
-13. (InterPro annotations - description (e.g. BRCA2 repeat) - optional
+13. InterPro annotations - description (e.g. BRCA2 repeat)
-    column; only displayed if -iprlookup option is switched on)
 14. (GO annotations (e.g. GO:0005515) - optional column; only displayed
     if --goterms option is switched on)
 15. (Pathways annotations (e.g. REACT\_71) - optional column; only
     displayed if --pathways option is switched on)

+If a value is missing in a column, for example, the match has no InterPro annotation, a '-' is displayed.

 Extensible Markup Language (XML)
 --------------------------------